 - Demonstrate an awareness of the intricate relationship between language, culture and meaning-making

 Lectures will introduce fundamental concepts and frameworks, including methods for engaging in research, and raise and discuss issues and debates in the field.
 In-class activities will provide opportunities for students to engage in exercises, examine case studies and engage in reflection & discussion.
-Tutorials will provide formative feedback on students’ reflective commentaries on key topics covered in the course for them to self-assess how well they have absorbed and understood the material.
+Tutorial time will also be included for providing formative feedback on students’ reflective commentaries on key topics covered in the course for them to self-assess how well they have absorbed and understood the material.
+Tutorial time will also help to prepare students for their research projects.

 Assessment is by 100% coursework, consisting of: